Kitty Hawk Sand Dune Protection

 In total there are 266 spaces including 8 handicapped spaces.

-In addition to parking, there is a public restroom with showers at the Kitty Hawk Bath House, located at 3840 N Va Dare Trail.
-There is a port-o-potty at Byrd Street located just south of the intersection of Kitty Hawk Road and NC 12 and at teh Bleriot and Luke Street beach accesses.
+In addition to parking, there is a public restroom with showers at the Kitty Hawk Bath House, located at 3840 N Virginia Dare Trail.
+There is a port-o-potty at Byrd Street located just south of the intersection of Kitty Hawk Road and NC 12 and at the Bleriot and Luke Street beach accesses.

 Visitors to Kitty Hawk’s beaches are protected by our Ocean Rescue personnel, a division of the Fire Department.
 Ocean Rescue performs lifeguard and ocean safety duties from Memorial Day until Labor Day, and it works to inform the public on ocean safety year round.